ddmitov/perl-executing-browser/README.md

 ```

 ## Security
    Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
-Reasonable security restrictions are implemented in C++ code and a single Perl setting, but they do not constitute a sandbox for Perl scripts.
+Reasonable security restrictions are implemented in C++ code and a Perl command-line argument, but they do not constitute a sandbox for Perl scripts.

    PEB security is based on the following principles:
-   **1.** Users have full access to their local data.
+   **1.** Users have full access to their local data using PEB.
    **2.** PEB-based applications are no danger to the underlying operating system.
-   **3.** By default, what is local, stays local and what is web-based, stays web-based.
-   Mixing local and remote content is possible only if ```{PEB_binary_directory}/resources/app/trusted-domains.json``` is explicitely created by a developer of a PEB-based application.
+   **3.** Mixing trusted and untrusted content in one browser window is not possible.
+   Trusted content is any content originating from either the local pseudo-domain ```http://local-pseudodomain/``` or from a trusted domain listed in ```{PEB_binary_directory}/resources/app/trusted-domains.json```.
+Only the local pseudo-domain is trusted if ```trusted-domains.json``` is missing.
 This file is read only once at application startup and can not be manipulated remotely.
+It allows mixing local and remote content to load web fonts in PEB-based applications or developing rich/thick/fat clients based on PEB. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
+   Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ```trusted-domains.json``` file.

 **Security features based on C++ code:**
 * If PEB is started with administrative privileges, it displays a warning page and no scripts can be executed.
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
 Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://local-pseudodomain/```.
 * PEB can not and does not download remote files and can not execute Perl scripts from remote locations.
-* All local pages are blocked if loading of untrusted content in the same window is attempted.
+* If loading of untrusted content is attempted in any browser window, a warning message is displayed and all local pages in the same window are blocked until user reloads the start page to restore local scripting.
+* All HTML pages from untrusted domains, if called from a trusted page, are automatically displayed in a separate browser window.
 * No local Perl scripts can be started if loading of untrusted content in the same window is attempted.
   No local Perl scripts can be started if they are called from a web page.
 * No output from local Perl scripts is displayed if loading of untrusted content in the same window is attempted.